The effect of responsive website design on SEO

-But if we design a separate site for the mobile version, the URL and HTML codes for the mobile version are different from the understanding intended for the computer.
-For this reason, Google has to perform several checks and indexes for different versions of the site.
+But if we design a separate website for the mobile version, the URL and HTML codes for the mobile version differ from the understanding intended for the computer.
+For this reason, Google has to perform several checks and indexes for different website versions.
 This harms your website’s Google ranking.
-Another reason Google supports responsive site design is because all website content is located on a URL, allowing visitors to connect to the site and its pages easier.
+Another reason Google supports responsive website design is that all website content is on a URL, allowing visitors to connect to the website and its pages more efficiently.

 For example, consider sharing a story from a website designed for mobile on a social page such as Facebook.
-Nowadays, if someone with another device, such as a computer, sees a link shared by you, the content will be displayed in a format designed for mobile, which is not attractive to the user at all.
+Nowadays, if someone with another device, such as a computer, sees a link you share, the content will be displayed in a format designed for mobile, which is not attractive to the user.

-Making attractive pages for mobile visitors increases their satisfaction and more use of the site.
-Creating gorgeous buttons and links and a stylish look can be very effective in encouraging users to join the site.
-This is very effective in SEO and site optimization.
+Making attractive pages for mobile visitors increases their satisfaction and use of the website.
+Creating gorgeous buttons, links, and a stylish look can encourage users to join the website.
+This is very effective in SEO and website optimization.